nla-group/classix-matlab/README.md

    -  Python code: [Fast and explainable clustering based on sorting (github.com)](https://github.com/nla-group/classix)
    -  YouTube video: [CLASSIX - Fast and explainable clustering based on sorting - YouTube](https://www.youtube.com/watch?v=K94zgRjFEYo)

+This documentation has been generated from the MATLAB live script `README.mlx`.
+You can try this link to open it in MATLAB Online and explore CLASSIX interactively: [https://matlab.mathworks.com/open/github/v1?repo=nla-group/classix-matlab\&file=README.mlx](https://matlab.mathworks.com/open/github/v1?repo=nla-group/classix-matlab&file=README.mlx)

 # Contributors

 This MATLAB CLASSIX implementation is maintained by Xinye Chen (Charles University Prague), Mike Croucher (MathWorks), and Stefan Güttel (University of Manchester).
 If you find CLASSIX useful in your work, please consider citing the below reference [1].
 If you have any problems or questions, just drop us an email to `stefan.guettel@manchester.ac.uk`.

-# MATLAB Online

-This documentation has been generated from the MATLAB live script README.mlx.
-You can try this link to open it in MATLAB Online: [https://matlab.mathworks.com/open/github/v1?repo=nla-group/classix-matlab\&file=README.mlx](https://matlab.mathworks.com/open/github/v1?repo=nla-group/classix-matlab&file=README.mlx)

 # References